lukechampine/polyamory/README.md

 Additional rules
 ----------------
-- The interpreter must read from STDIN.
+- The interpreter must read from stdin and print to stdout.
 - The interpreter must be able to detect unmatched brackets and display an error message.
 - The interpreter must be able to detect out-of-bounds errors (that is, a negative array pointer).